mist64/cbmbus_doc/5 TCBM.md

 		* TALK/LISTEN will set bit #6/#7 in $F9 to indicate TALKER/LISTENER is TCBM
 		* reset of bits #6/#7 on UNTALK/UNLISTEN
 	* otherwise, uses serial IEC
+	* if drive has no power, detection fails – how?
 * byte output
 	* initial state
 		* PA = $00